joovnaz/Floomeen/README.md

 ```
 PM> Install-Package Floomeen
 ```
-or from Nuget by searching for Floomeen.
+or directly on Nuget.org by searching for [Floomeen](https://www.nuget.org/packages?q=Floomeen).

 ## Definitions